 110 IEEE 802 LMSC believes that the scope of the proposed cybersecurity labeling program should 111 be carefully studied and limited to IoT consumer products.
-More specifically, IEEE 802 LMSC 112 proposes to adopt NIST Recommended Criteria for Cybersecurity Labeling for Consumer Internet 113 of Things (IoT) Products and exclude common general purpose computing equipment (e.g., 114 personal computers, smartphones) as well as general internet and networking infrastructure (e.g., 115 internet routers and switches).
+More specifically, IEEE 802 LMSC 112 proposes adoption of NIST Recommended Criteria for Cybersecurity Labeling for Consumer 113 Internet of Things (IoT) Products10 and excluding common general purpose computing equipment 114 (e.g., personal computers, smartphones) as well as general internet and networking infrastructure 115 (e.g., internet routers and switches).

-In addition, to meet the goal of improving consumer confidence and understanding of the security of connected devices, IEEE 802 LMSC recommends to consider focusing on labeling IoT end products and exclude other components such as modules, gateways, backends, or applications.
+In addition, to meet the goal of improving consumer confidence and understanding of the security of connected devices, IEEE 802 LMSC recommends considering a focus on labeling IoT end products and excluding other components such as modules, gateways, backends, or applications.